 Dang District is a Lumbini Province district located in Nepal's Inner Terai region.
 The district's Deukhuri valley is the province's capital and Asia's second-biggest valley, bordered by the Sivalik Hills and Mahabharata Range.
 Ghorahi, Dang's district headquarters, is Nepal's sixth biggest city and largest sub-metropolitan city.
-The second biggest city in Dang, Tulsipur sub-metropolitan city, is an important transportation centre with concrete road and aviation networks.
+The second biggest city in Dang, Tulsipur sub-metropolitan city, is an important transportation centre with concrete roads and aviation networks.
 The district has 548,141 people and spans an area of 2,955 km2 (2011 census).

 Due to the discovery of ancient ape and early human fossils, the Dang area has been intensively researched archaeologically since the twentieth century.
 The district is considered the epicentre of Nepal's Sanskrit language, and it is home to Nepal's second-oldest university, Nepal Sanskrit University, which is the country's only Sanskrit university, as well as Rapti Academy of Health Sciences (RAHS), a state-owned medical college in Lumbini Province that the Prime Minister of Nepal leads.
 Dang Deukhuri district has several temples and gumbas with puranic legends like Mahabharata, Shaivism, Shaktism, and Gorakhnath, making it one of its most culturally diverse areas.